SC header logo

 WordPress Plugins

-Craft also has a built-in repository, but the number is much smaller compared to WordPress due to is popularity.
-With a smaller repository code quality should be better, regularly updated, plugins can be installed and tested before purchase.
+Craft also has a built-in repository, but the number is much smaller compared to WordPress due to its popularity.
+With a smaller repository code quality should be better, and regularly updated, and plugins can be installed and tested before purchase.
 The disadvantage of a much smaller plugin repository is that you are more likely to have to write the needed functionality yourself.

 Craft CMS Plugin Store

-Typo3 plugins are called extensions, it has about 1000 extensions in it repository.
-Like with Craft, it’s smaller repository is an advantage.
+Typo3 plugins are called extensions, it has about 1000 extensions in its repository.
+Like with Craft, its smaller repository is an advantage.
 Extensions have better code quality and higher standards.

 TYPO3 Extensions